marchoeppner/gabi/docs/usage.md

 ### `--max_contigs` [ default = 150 ]

 If `--skip_failed` is enabled, this parameter controls the maximum number of contigs an assembly is allowed to have before it is stopped.
-High contig numnbers are typically a sign of insufficient coverage and/or read length (in some cases it can also be a sign of excessive contamination).
+High contig numbers are typically a sign of insufficient coverage and/or read length (in some cases it can also be a sign of excessive contamination).

 ### `--shovill_assembler` [ default = spades ]